May 31, 2016

 Check the list of registered electronic waste collection sites (sorted by county) to find a collection site nearest you.
 Make sure to call ahead to verify that the collection site does, in fact, accept your particular type or brand of equipment.
 A fee may be applied if the collection site is not affiliated with a manufacturer’s acceptance program.

-If you have questions about County Waste’s residential and commercial collection services, please visit our website.
+If you have questions about County Waste’s residential and commercial collection services, please contact us.